Egypt's Mursi to urge unity in face of political crisis

 “The constitution is in its last phases and will be put to a referendum soon and God willing it will solve a lot of the problems in the street,” said Talaat Marzouk, an assembly member from the Salafi Nour Party, as he watched the images.

-But various activists, whose online blogging helped ignite the anti-Mubarak uprising, have said a constitution passed in such circumstances would only entrench authoritarianism.
+But Wael Ghonim, a prominent activist whose online blogging helped ignite the anti-Mubarak uprising, said a constitution passed in such circumstances would “entrench authoritarianism”.

 The constitution will determine the powers of the president and parliament and define the roles of the judiciary and a military establishment that had been at the heart of power for decades until Mubarak was toppled.
 It will also set out the role of Islamic law, or sharia.